CDRT/docs/bios/settings/thinkpad/internaldeviceaccess.md

 <details><summary>Internal Storage Tamper Detection</summary>

-Enabling Internal Storage Tamper Detection detects removal of any fixed or removable Internal storage while the system is in sleep state (S3).
-If a storage device is removed while the system is in S3 state, the system will shutdown when woken from S3.
+Whether to detect removal of any fixed or removable Internal storage while the system is in sleep state (S3).

+!> If a storage device is removed while the system is in S3 state, the system will shutdown when woken from S3.

 !> Unsaved data will be lost.

-One of 2 Possible options:
+Possible options:

-1. On – enables detecting removal of any fixed or removable Internal storage while the system is in sleep state (S3).
-If a storage is removed while the system is in S3 state, the system will shutdown when woken from S3.
-Unsaved data will be lost.
+1. On
-2.	**Off** – disables the tamper detection.
-Default.
+2.	**Off** – Default.

 | WMI Setting name | Values | Locked by SVP | AMD/Intel |
 |:---|:---|:---|:---|